 You will acquire the knowledge and skills to work in different fields of the biorefining industry, most typically in research, development, or various operations of biorefining sites and related equipment manufacturers globally.

-You will also be able to work in project management and consulting companies, education, or assessing related laws, regulations, and actions taken by authorities.
-You will also gain knowledge on biorefining to be able to discuss future choices critically within the biorefining industry, to renew the strategy of your company, or to work as a decision-maker.
+You will also be able to work in project management and consulting companies, education, or assessing related laws, regulations and actions taken by authorities.
+You will be able to discuss future choices critically within the biorefining industry, to renew the strategy of your company, or to work as a decision-maker.

 The circular economy is also a very closely related field: this Master's programme is not restricted only to the biorefining industry but applies more generally to industry related to the use of renewable resources.

-You will also obtain a firm basis for continuing your studies in doctoral programmes.
+In addition, you will obtain a firm basis for continuing your studies in doctoral programmes.

 How to Apply